abipepul/camunda-platform-docs/docs/components/connectors/out-of-the-box-connectors/rabbitmq.md

 ### Credentials type connection

-For a credentials connection, take the following steps:
+To connect with credentials, take the following steps:

 1. Click the **Username/Password** connection type in the **Authentication** section
 2. Set the **Password** to `Password`.